 The event took as its inspiration SDG11 – Sustainable Cities and Communities.
 Within this Goal, a number of issues are considered.
 These include:

 While recognising that many of these issues are more acute for cities and communities in the developing world, there are clearly also considerable problems closer to home.
-As London continues to grow at a rate of about one million people every decade, we will have to make some difficult choices to accommodate that growth, including increasing the housing density in central areas in attractive and sustainable ways, reflected Alexander Jan, Head of Economics, Arup, and Non-Executive Chair, BEE Midtown.
+As London continues to grow at a rate of about one million people every decade, we will have to make some difficult choices to accommodate that growth, including increasing the housing density in central areas in attractive and sustainable ways, reflected Alexander Jan, Head of Economics, Arup, and Non-Executive Chair, Midtown BID.

 These are of course big challenges.
 One of the speakers, Araceli Camargo, Lab Director and Co-Founder, The Centric Lab, drew intakes of breath from the audience when she said, “we have run out of fresh air”.